How you make change

 I believe fitness is something you have only when your young.
 I’ve known marathon runners that only started when they retired.
 I also remember a lady that climbed mountains in her 80,s Now that’s also not my thing, the secret is finding something fun that you enjoy doing, then the fitness naturally comes without feeling like it’s a strain or fitness plan.

 Eating all this wholewheat stuff is only for hippies.
-Her it seems the hippies get there first most of the time.
+It can seem the hippies get on the action first.
+Most of the time.
 Wholewheat food are good for your heart and colestreall and if that alone should be enough to start eating them.
 We are all getting older.
 A healthy body a healthy mind.

 Your Work Values